boazsegev/iodine/SPEC-PubSub-Draft.md

 3. To provide common considerations and guidelines for pub/sub implementors to consider when implementing their pub/sub modules.

+    Some concerns are common for pub/sub implementors, such as integrating third party message brokers (Redis, RabbitMQ, Cassandra)

 ## Pub/Sub Instance Methods

 Conforming pub/sub implementations **MUST** implement the following pub/sub instance methods:

+* `pubsub?` **MUST** return the pub/sub API version as an integer number.
+Currently, set to `0` (development version).

 * `subscribe(to, is_pattern = false) { |from, message| optional_block }` where: